Idaho Rules of Professional Conduct (IRPC)

 Please Note: There are two sets of the Idaho Rules of Professional Conduct.
 Both are offered here for your convenience.

-This set Idaho Rules of Professional Conduct became effective on November 1, 1986, (with subsequent amendments) by order of the Idaho Supreme Court and were effective through June 30, 2004.
+The Idaho Rules of Professional Conduct became effective on November 1, 1986, (with subsequent amendments) by order of the Idaho Supreme Court.
 The IRPC are based largely on the ABA Model Rules of Professional Conduct, with some Idaho variations.

 The Model Guidelines For The Utilization Of Legal Assistant Services were adopted by the Idaho State Bar membership during the 1992 resolution process.
 These guidelines are an attempt to identify the proper role of a legal assistant and to define the lawyer’s supervisory role.
 The Model Guidelines are not part of the Idaho Rules of Professional Conduct.
 They are advisory only and do not conflict with the Idaho Rules of Professional Conduct.
 There are 10 guidelines, covering a lawyer’s supervisory and training responsibilities, the permissible scope of delegation, how legal assistants are held out to clients, the courts and the public, and guidelines for the billing of a legal assistant’s time.